BerkeleyHCI/edg-ide/ide-getting-started.md

 > This functionality is probably more useful in those library components, but can also come in handy in some cases in the top-level design.

 Since the circuit is "constructed" by executing Python code, we can actually write arbitrary Python to generate hardware.
-Take your LED instantiation and connection code, and move the lines together:
+If your LED instantiation and connection code already isn't together, refactor them together, such as:

 ```python
 self.led = self.Block(IndicatorLed())